gurpreet998/Retail-Analytics-Dashboard-Project-PowerBI-/README.md

-Insights: This donut chart visualizes the distribution of payment methods used by customers on ShopNest.
+Insights: This donut chart visualizes the distribution of payment methods used by customers.
 The analysis reveals that credit cards dominate transactions, accounting for approximately 74% of all payments.
 This is followed by boleto (19%), a popular Brazilian payment slip method.
 Vouchers and debit cards form a smaller share, contributing around 5.5% and 1.5%, respectively.
-Understanding these preferences helps ShopNest align marketing strategies, streamline checkout processes, and enhance customer convenience by focusing on the most utilized and trusted payment options.
+Understanding these preferences helps align marketing strategies, streamline checkout processes, and enhance customer convenience by focusing on the most utilized and trusted payment options.